Pennsylvania Custody

 I am the child's grandparent or great-grandparent.
 Can I get custody or visitation?

-- lived with the grandparent or great-grandparent for a period of at least 12 months in a row (not counting any brief temporary absences of the child from the home); and
+- lived with the grandparent or great-grandparent for at least 12 months in a row not counting any brief temporary absences of the child from the home; and

-- was removed from the grandparent’s home by the parent(s).
-Note: In this case, the custody petition must be filed within six months after the child is removed from the grandparent’s home.
+- was removed from that home by a parent.
+If this is the reason for filing, the grandparent or great-grandparent must file for visitation within six months after the child is removed from his/her home; or

-- If the relationship between the grandparent or great-grandparent and the child began with the consent of one of the parents or because of a court order, and now the parents of the child:
+- the child’s relationship with the grandparent or great-grandparent began with a parent’s consent or because of a court order, and now the parents of the child:

-- began a custody proceeding in court; and
+- have filed a custody proceeding in court; and

-- the amount of personal contact between the child and the grandparent/great-grandparent before s/he filed the custody petition (but this doesn’t apply to the situation described in #3 above);
+- the amount of personal contact between the child and the grandparent or great-grandparent before s/he filed the visitation petition (except in situation #2 above);

-- whether the partial or supervised custody would interfere with any parent-child relationship; and
+- whether giving the grandparent or great-grandparent visitation would interfere with any parent-child relationship; and

 - whether it is in the best interest of the child.3